1st International Symposium: Global Cities and Cosmopolitan Dreams

 Call for Papers

-(Submission Period Opened: Monday 14th of October, 2013)
+(Submission Period Opened: 29th of October, 2014)

-(Abstract Deadline: Friday 25th of April, 2014)
+(Abstract Deadline: Monday 13th of April, 2015)

 We invite colleagues from all disciplines and professions interested in exploring and explaining these issues in a collective, deliberative and dialogical environment to send presentation proposals that address these general questions or the following themes: